On the Road: Reception

-The book received a mixed reaction from the media in 1957.
-Some of the earlier reviews spoke highly of the book, but the backlash to these was swift and strong.
-Although this was discouraging to Kerouac, he still received great recognition and notoriety from the work.
+On the Road received mixed critical reactions upon its publication in 1957.
+While some early reviewers of the book spoke favorably of it, the backlash to these reviews was swift and strong.
 Since its publication, critical attention has focused on issues of both the context and the style, addressing the actions of the characters as well as the nature of Kerouac's prose.

 Initial reaction

-In his review for The New York Times, Gilbert Millstein wrote, "its publication is a historic occasion insofar as the exposure of an authentic work of art is of any great moment in an age in which the attention is fragmented and the sensibilities are blunted by the superlatives of fashion" and praised it as "a major novel."
+In his review for The New York Times, Gilbert Millstein wrote, "...its publication is a historic occasion in so far as the exposure of an authentic work of art is of any great moment in an age in which the attention is fragmented and the sensibilities are blunted by the superlatives of fashion" and praised it as "a major novel."
 Millstein was already sympathetic toward the Beat Generation and his promotion of the book in the Times did wonders for its recognition and acclaim.
 Not only did he like the themes, but also the style, which would come to be just as hotly contested in the reviews that followed.
 "There are sections of On the Road in which the writing is of a beauty almost breathtaking ... there is some writing on jazz that has never been equaled in American fiction, either for insight, style, or technical virtuosity."
-Kerouac and Joyce Johnson, a younger writer he was living with, read the review shortly after midnight at a newsstand at 69th Street and Broadway, near Joyce's apartment in the Upper West Side.
+Kerouac and Joyce Johnson, a younger writer he was living with, read the review shortly after midnight at a newsstand at 69th Street and Broadway, near Joyce's apartment on the Upper West Side.
 They took their copy of the newspaper to a neighborhood bar and read the review over and over.
 "Jack kept shaking his head," Joyce remembered later in her memoir Minor Characters, "as if he couldn't figure out why he wasn't happier than he was."
 Finally, they returned to her apartment to go to sleep.
 As Joyce recalled: "Jack lay down obscure for the last time in his life.
 The ringing phone woke him the next morning, and he was famous."

-The backlash began just a few days later in the same publication.
+A backlash began a few days later in the same publication.
 David Dempsey published a review that contradicted most of what Millstein had promoted in the book.
 "As a portrait of a disjointed segment of society acting out of its own neurotic necessity, On the Road, is a stunning achievement.
-But it is a road, as far as the characters are concerned, that leads to nowhere."
+But it is a road, as far as the characters are concerned, that leads to nowhere".
 While he did not discount the stylistic nature of the text (saying that it was written "with great relish"), he dismissed the content as a "passionate lark" rather than a novel.